ooni/spec/opos/OONI-Probe-Orchestration-System-Design.md

 * The run interval, defined following the ["Duration" component of the ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Durations) standard.
-  Durations are indicated as a string in the format `P[n]Y[n]M[n]DT[n]H[n]M[n]S`, where `[n]` is a number representing a value for the follwoing date or time element.
+  Durations are indicated as a string in the format `P[n]Y[n]M[n]DT[n]H[n]M[n]S`, where `[n]` is a number representing a value for the following date or time element.
   The capital letters `P, Y, M, W, D, T, H, M, S` are designators for each of the date and time elements.
   * `P`: is the duration designator and is placed at the beginning.
   * `Y`: is the year designator that follows the number of years (ex.
 P2Y means every two years)
-  * `M: is the month designator
+  * `M`: is the month designator
   * `W`: is the week designator
   * `D`: is the day designator
   * `T`: is the time designator, it preceds the time components in the representation (ex. `PT2M` means every two minutes).